melezhik/swat/README2.md

     make test
     make install

-# Building up swat test harness
+# Write your swat story

 Swat test stories always answer on 2 type of questions:

 - _What kind of_ http request should be send
-- _What kind of_ http response should be recieved
+- _What kind of_ http response should be received

-As swat is web test oriented tool it deals with some http related stuff as
+As swat is a web test oriented tool it deals with some http related stuff as:

 - http methods
 - http resourses